-Given my experience with budget dynamic and balanced armature headphones I often dislike the idea of purchasing a amplifier if the one at hand is good enough to drive the gear.
+Given my experience with budget dynamic and balanced armature headphones, I often dislike the idea of purchasing an amplifier if the one at hand is good enough to drive the gear.

-I watch many newcomers worrying about what amplifiers should they buy to drive cheap and Mid-Fi headphones, when they should really worry about finding the best headphones they can possible buy with their current budget.
+I watch many newcomers worrying about what amplifiers should they buy to drive cheap and Mid-Fi headphones when they should really worry about finding the best headphones they can possibly buy with their current budget.

 The community is often at fault here, new enthusiasts giving advice to newer enthusiasts, with opinions taken from Hi-End forums where people actually have headphones that need better amplification.

-Uninformed enthusiasts often give space to hype, snake oil sellers and more uniformed opinions being shared around, the very same happens with the need for better audio amplifiers.
+Uninformed enthusiasts often give space to hype, snake oil sellers and more uninformed opinions being shared around, the very same happens with the need for better audio amplifiers.

 Don’t get me wrong a good audio amplifier is very important if you have a headphone that can extract every ounce of quality, that is not the case with budget headphones that are limited by design and specs.

-What I want to make clear is that the most important piece of the audio chain are the headphones, doesn’t really matter the money you spend on the amplifier, if you have shitty headphones no amplifier will solve that, so spend money were it really matters.
+What I want to make clear is that the most important piece of the audio chain is the headphones, doesn’t really matter the money you spend on the amplifier if you have shitty headphones no amplifier will solve that, so spend money where it really matters.

 I don’t have a High-End amplifier so my Lake People G103-S is my reference when comparing mainstream amplifiers on motherboards, portable players, smartphones and Hi-Fi decks.

-I will be probably frown upon by most enthusiasts who read this, but this is my opinion based on experience, so deal with it.
+I will be probably frowned upon by most enthusiasts who read this, but this is my opinion based on experience, so deal with it.
 I’m not here to sell gear by making reviews like: “This great amplifier really made my cheap ass headphones sound amazing”.
-If you are in to that, go visit the so called biggest headphone forum in the world and be amazed at so much colors of bullshit! 🙂
+If you are into that, go visit the so-called biggest headphone forum in the world and be amazed at so many colors of bullshit! 🙂